 Ralph Hotere’s masterpiece Black Pheonix (1984–8) references migration and rebirth with moving symbolism.
 The blackened prow of a burnt boat and its erected boards allude both to the transitory nature of voyaging and the rootedness of pā.
 In contrast, Bill Culbert's Spacific Plastics (2001) is a collection of illuminated plastics and Tupperware arranged island-like on the North Gallery floor.
 It confronts viewers with the issue of the man-made plastic island of rubbish that floats north of Hawai’i.

-Photos staged by Lisa Reihana, Shigeyuki Kihara, and Greg Semu rehabilitate and empower the indigenous subject.
-Edith Amituanai, on the other hand, creates careful documentary studies of prosaic interiors and family scenes, drawing attention to the diasporic communities that now characterise so much about New Zealand identity.
+Staged photos by Lisa Reihana, Shigeyuki Kihara, and Greg Semu rehabilitate and empower the indigenous subject.
+Edith Amituanai, on the other hand, creates careful documentary studies of prosaic interiors and family scenes, drawing attention to diasporic Pacific Island communities.

 The Oceania shows coincide with the Rugby World Cup and the Real New Zealand Festival that caters to the international visitors it brings.
 As Rebecca Rice writes for the Sunday Star Times, ‘Its inclusion of treasures seldom seen and newly acquired works provide an opportunity to reflect upon what it means to live here now, in light of cultural traffic that has brought us to this moment.’